trimble-oss/website-modus.trimble.com/content/figma.md

 ## 2. Enable the Design System Library

-Enable the library from the Figma ‘Assets’ Panel - Option+3, then search for “Modus” and enable “Modus - Web.”
+Enable the library from the Figma ‘Assets’ Panel - Option+3, then search for “Modus” and enable “Modus - Web” or "Modus - Infield."

 ![Enable the Library](/img/guide/figma/enable-library.png)